zdharma-continuum/history-search-multi-word/README.md

 ## Syntax highlighting

 Syntax highlighting is customized via `HSMW_HIGHLIGHT_STYLES` associative array.
-It has keys like `reserved-word`, `alias`, `command`, `path`, which are assigned with strings like `fg=blue,bold`, to configure how given elements are to be colored.
-If you assign this array before loading `hsmw` you will change the defaults.
+It has keys like `reserved-word`, `alias`, `command`, `path`, etc. which are assigned with strings like `fg=blue,bold`, to configure how given elements are to be colored.
+If you assign this array before or after loading `hsmw` you will change the defaults.
 Complete list of available keys is [at the beginning](https://github.com/psprint/history-search-multi-word/blob/master/hsmw-highlight#L34-L62) of `hsmw-highlight` file.
 Example `~/.zshrc` addition that sets `path` key – paths that exist will be highlighted with background magenta, foreground white, bold: